asif-96/PenguinFashion/README.md

 It is a E-commerce website template.
 I have made it with Programming Hero team for assignment 2!
+It is also responsive site for mobile device.
+Note that about responsiveness, for mobile devices here i have used 576px width and i have tested it on firefox browser.